mvcortez/Bayesian-Inference/README.md

 Data (Raw Data)

 Analysis (Performs visualization of samples and gives basic statistics):
- 1. quick_analysis_fixed.py - performs basic visualization of samples from posterior obtained using the fixed delay model
+ 1. quick_analysis_fixed.ipynb - performs basic visualization of samples from posterior obtained using the fixed delay model
+ 2. Gen_figures.ipynb - generate the figures found in the paper and its supplementary material